Representation from Pennsylvania Defective Medical Device Lawyers

 The Essure insertion procedure only takes around 10 minutes.
 Two metal coils are inserted into fallopian tubes.
 Scar tissue forms around these coils and prevents sperm from traveling and reaching the eggs.

-Injuries associated with Essure have included:
+Side effects and complications associated with Essure have included:

 - Ectopic Pregnancy